UniversityOfHelsinkiCS/palaute/README.md

 ### Environment configuration

 Create a `.env` file inside the project's root directory.
-In that file, copy the contents of the `.env.template` file and add correct values for the variables based on the documentation.
+In that file, copy the contents of the `.env.template` file and add the correct values for the variables based on the documentation.

 ### How users can get started with Palaute

-Clone the repo, install docker to get started!
+Clone the repo, and install docker to get started!

 Before starting the project for the first time run `npm i` to install needed development dependencies.